Updated on January 3, 2023

 Script typefaces are considered decorative fonts.
 They're intended to look like they were handwritten or like calligraphy.
 These fonts are not a great choice for body copy because of their lack of readability.
 Script typefaces are also more fluid than other typefaces.

 Because script typefaces are more difficult to read, they are best when used sparingly.
 Some companies choose to use script typefaces as a title.
 They then revert to a serif or sans serif font for the body paragraphs.
-Script typefaces are a good option when you want to catch the attention of your audience or convey a handwritten style without actually having to hire a calligrapher or write everything by hand.
+Script typefaces are a good option when you want to catch the attention of your audience or convey a handwritten style.

-In summary, you should definitely think carefully before using a script typeface.
-These fonts can be beautiful and powerful when used in the right setting.
+In summary, these fonts can be beautiful and powerful when used in the right setting.
 But in other cases, the choice to use a script typeface may come off as cheesy and difficult to read.

 Like serif and sans serif typefaces, there are different kinds of scripts that have different meanings.
 A script typeface can have a strong personality and should be examined carefully before selection.
 After all, Comic Sans is technically a script typeface.